kreycraft0/KREYCRAFT/README.md

 Relevant https://www.eaa.org - Association focused on building airplanes

+### Plane model references
-Relevant https://youtu.be/OOW-gsL46ds - Foam for a **model** of airplanes
+https://youtu.be/OOW-gsL46ds - Foam for a **model** of airplanes

-Relevant https://youtu.be/akoJ2zBwX1o - Hugeass model of an BOEING 747-400 => Few of these in my design will be probably required.
+https://youtu.be/akoJ2zBwX1o - Hugeass model of an BOEING 747-400 => Few of these in my design will be probably required.

+https://youtu.be/3R5npPftLys - Reference for a failure
+- https://youtu.be/3R5npPftLys?t=27 = Approaching angle and speed was too high, design of a model has to be adapted for this scenario
+- https://youtu.be/3R5npPftLys?t=32 = Apparently model is built from pine wood -> might be a good material for a model that scales to a real thing.
+- https://youtu.be/3R5npPftLys?t=46 = Apparently the design is very front heavy -> Models should be balanced
+- https://youtu.be/3R5npPftLys?t=98 = Notice landing with a one wheel -> This model design seems to be more easier to controll -> investigate why